10 Master CCNA Examination Questions for 2025 Success

 Breakdown:

-- Identify the Block Size: A /28 mask means 28 bits are used for the network portion, leaving 32 - 28 = 4 bits for hosts.
-The block size (or increment) for the subnets is 2^4 = 16.
+- Identify the Block Size: A /28 mask uses 28 bits for the network portion, leaving 4 bits (32 minus 28) for host addresses.
+Since 2 to the fourth power is 16, that becomes your block size.

 Actionable Study Tips

-Speed and accuracy are essential for subnetting questions on the CCNA exam.
-Consistent practice is the only way to build proficiency.
+Speed and precision are vital for answering subnetting questions during the exam.
+Consistent practice is the only way to build the muscle memory required to pass with confidence.

-Reflection Prompt: Consider a scenario where you're given a /27 network.
+Reflection Prompt: Consider a scenario where you are given a /27 network.
 How many usable hosts can it support, what would be the block size, and why is knowing this immediately beneficial when planning an AWS VPC subnet?

 3. Routing Protocols Comparison (RIP, OSPF, EIGRP)

-A significant portion of CCNA examination questions focuses on your ability to differentiate between the major Interior Gateway Protocols (IGPs): RIP, EIGRP, and OSPF.
-The exam moves beyond simple definitions, requiring you to compare their metrics, convergence speed, scalability, and administrative distance.
-Understanding these trade-offs is crucial for designing and troubleshooting efficient, modern networks.
+Many CCNA examination questions focus on your ability to distinguish between major Interior Gateway Protocols like RIP, EIGRP, and OSPF.
+The exam goes beyond basic definitions.
+You must compare their metrics, convergence speeds, scalability, and administrative distances.
+Understanding these trade-offs is necessary for designing and repairing networks.
+Study how these protocols handle routing updates and affect router CPU and memory.

 Why It's a Core Concept